Prepare for the Google Associate Android Developer Certification

 Android Development Essential Training: Your First App with Kotlin with David Gassner

-Learn how to create a simple Android app built with the Andoid SDK and Kotlin.
-This course is the first in a series designed to help beginners master the fundamental tools for building Android apps.
+Learn how to create a simple app built with the Android SDK and Kotlin.
+Master the fundamental tools for building Android apps.
+This beginner course is the first in a series.

 2h 8m • COURSE

 Android Development Essential Training: The User Interface with Kotlin with David Gassner

 Jump-start your Android development journey by learning how to design a simple user interface in a native Android application.

 1h 53m • COURSE